AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 6. Pay for the policy to bind it.

-Learn more about how to buy auto insurance in our car insurance FAQs.
+Learn more about how to buy auto insurance in our guide for first-time insurance buyers.

 Recap